gtech-mulearn/Top-100-Coders/profile/ajoygphilip@mulearn.md

 ### About Me

-> I have a curiosity for all things tech-related.
-I take pleasure in building stuff, tackling challenges, solving problems, and being open to new life experiences.
+I have a curiosity for all things tech-related.
+I enjoy building stuff, tackling challenges, solving problems, and being open to new life experiences.

 ### Portfolio Highlights